 On the other hand embracing open book exams for what they are and having searchable questions can test a variety other skills of students.
 Searching can also act as a hindrance and distraction.

 Planning and designing the questions is one of the most important part of using MCQs.
-Both the questions and distractors should be constructed effectively.
+Both the question stem and distractors should be constructed effectively.

 - Make the stem meaningful on its own – ask a question which directs the student to the learning outcome, where you need to have some knowledge to understand the question.